Undergraduate students

 - Need based

-- Need based means that we award financial aid entirely based on your family's financial circumstances.
+- Need based means that we offer financial aid entirely based on your family's financial circumstances.

 - Full need

-- Full need means that we meet 100% of your family's calculated need through scholarships, grants, and student employment.
+- Full need means that we meet 100% of your family's demonstrated need through scholarships, grants, and student employment.